edchelstephens/react-flux/NOTES.md

 # any `<input>` with a value set is a controlled component by React.
 It's value is set by react

 # Elements value _always_ matches the value of the assigned prop

+# You must declare a change handler to register the keystrokes

+# if input doesn't have value or sets it to null, then it's uncontrolled